 Ways to reduce household spending

-Are you looking for ways to reduce your household spending?
-A review by the Australian Institute of Family Studies found Aussie household spend most of their money on housing, utilities, transport and food.
+A review by the Australian Institute of Family Studies found Aussie households spend most on housing, utilities, transport and food.
 Here are a few ways you can tighten your budget in these areas.

 Save on Transport Costs